open-mmlab/mmagic/docs/zh_cn/community/contributing.md

                ``out_dir`` and the last level directory of ``runner.work_dir``.
                Defaults to None. `Changed in version 1.3.15.` file_client_args (dict, optional): Arguments to instantiate a FileClient.
-See :class:`mmedit.fileio.FileClient` for details.
+See :class:`mmagic.fileio.FileClient` for details.
                Defaults to None. `New in version 1.3.15.`

        Warning: